-India, World Bank ink USD 98 mln loan pact for clean energy
+India, World Bank ink $98 million loan pact for clean energy

 An estimated 300 million people are not connected to the national electrical grid, the statement said, adding that with a rapidly growing economy the need for reliable power is only going to grow.

-The USD 75 million loan from the International Bank for Reconstruction and Development (IBRD), has a 5-year grace period, and a maturity of 19 years.

-The USD 23 million loan from the Clean Technology Fund (CTF) has a 10-year grace period, and a maturity of 40 years.
-The USD 2 million is an interest-free CTF grant.
+The $75 million loan from the International Bank for Reconstruction and Development (IBRD), has a 5-year grace period, and a maturity of 19 years.
+The $23 million loan from the Clean Technology Fund (CTF) has a 10-year grace period, and a maturity of 40 years.
+The $2 million is an interest-free CTF grant.

 For all the latest India News, download Indian Express App